THE INFORMATION YOUR FINCHES DESERVE....

 Finches are well known for their remarkable diversity and evolutionary adaptations dating back to 1836 and the voyage of the beagle.

-Zebra finch, its protein is 98 per cent identical to ours, differing by just eight amino acids.
+Zebra finches, have proteins 98 percent identical to ours, differing by just eight amino acids.
 It is particularly active in a part of the basal ganglia dubbed “area X”, which is involved in song learning.
 Finch are a type of songbird, with males learning a complex courtship song (females do not sing).
 Songbirds as a group have been studied extensively in the disciplines of population biology, ecology, behavior, evolution, and reproduction.
 The zebra finch genome, as the second bird genome to be sequenced, holds important keys to better understanding evolution of the structure of all genomes.
 With finches so diligently involved in studies you would imagine there is adequate care information available to the general public- but because of their label 'lab rat with feathers' this data is often not focused on preserving or producing hardy stock but rather the study of the structure of the bird.
 So it is left to the breeders to experiment through trial and error; therefore to their detriment there is a plethora of inaccurate information.

 Hobby or *Pet Finch keepers should own handfed, tame Zebra Finches that have been selectively bred for a stalker body composition.
 The birds will be better appreciated and cared for by breeders, pet stores and consumers, thereby elevating the health of the species.

-*Pet Finch keepers are those who do not consider finches a hobby- but rather use the Finch as a 'pet' often keeping only 2 units in a enclosure.
+*Pet Finch keepers are those who do not consider finches a hobby- but rather use the Finch as a 'pet' often keeping only 2 units in an enclosure.
 Often these are purchased for children as a 'first pet', or impulse purchase for entertainment.

 Due to the number of birds in my study, I have become a Hobby Breeder (not for profit) and therefore the chicks are available for adoption.
 However I am not a pet store, and I adopt out peak specimens according to the clutches which are laid in a natural rhythm.
 These finches are what they call 'show quality' but because they are hand raised, I prefer for them to go to a family- especially those with young children.